 Section 3.
 Budget.
 The board shall adopt an annual budget for presentation to the branch.

-ARTICLE XIII.
+ARTICLE XIV.
 Meetings

 Section 1.
 Annual Meeting.
 The branch shall hold an annual meeting to conduct the business of the branch, including but not limited to, electing officers, establishing dues, amending bylaws and receiving reports.
 This meeting shall be held between the months of September and May.